A Tool Kit for Action

 - Will you commit to new investments in antibiotic R&D, new policies to establish antibiotic stewardship in all health care facilities, and new resources for surveillance and prevention?

 Fewer physicians now enter the fields of ID and HIV, in part due to high medical school debt coupled with low compensation relative to other specialties.
 A U.S. Centers for Disease Control and Prevention study predicted a shortfall in HIV physicians beginning this year.
+And yet the ongoing pandemic has shown the expertise of these fields will continue to be essential.

 - What will you do to ensure we have the ID / HIV workforce needed to respond to outbreaks, prevent and treat life-threatening infections and drive innovation?